leanderdulac/pagarme-angular-styleguide/README.md

     *Why?*: Filters can easily be abused and negatively affect performance if not used wisely, for example when a filter hits a large and deep object graph.

 **[Back to top](#table-of-contents)**

-## Angular docs
-For anything else, API reference, check the [Angular documentation](//docs.angularjs.org/api).

-## Contributing

-Open an issue first to discuss potential changes/additions.
-If you have questions with the guide, feel free to leave them as issues in the repository.
-If you find a typo, create a pull request.
-The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.
-Why?
-Because odds are if you have a question, someone else does too!
-You can learn more here at about how to contribute.

-*By contributing to this repository you are agreeing to make your content available subject to the license of this repository.*

-### Process
-    1. Discuss the changes in a GitHub issue.
-    2. Open a Pull Request, reference the issue, and explain the change and why it adds value.
-    3. The Pull Request will be evaluated and either merged or declined.

 ## License